thehammeranderson/webcrawler/README.md

 * URL format validation
 * Crawling will not go back on itself when links become circular and could cause an infinite loop
 * Processed URLs can be either http or https and be considered as part of the website being processed
-* Domain is used to determine whether or not to consider the link internal to the website being processed (ie. http://www.amazon.com/somewhere and http://amazon.com/somewhereelse are both considered to be part of the same website
+* Domain is used to determine whether or not to consider the link internal to the website being processed (ie. http://www.amazon.com/somewhere and http://amazon.com/somewhereelse are both considered to be part of the same website)
 * Relative links are processed correctly (<a href="index.html">Home</a>)
+* Compatible with all TLS versions at the time of completion

+The jar file that is created when this project is built could be used as a library but beware that this is a super JAR that includes Spring and JSoup dependencies inside the JAR.
+It would be recommended that your fork this project if you wish to use this strictly as a libary inside another application so you can build the JAR as you wish.

 ## Getting Started

 * Download and install Git
   * See https://git-scm.com/book/en/v2/Getting-Started-Installing-Git for more information
-* Click Clone or Download on this Github repository page
-* In the Clone with HTTPs section, click the copy button to the right of the URL to copy the clone URL for the repository.
 * Open a terminal/console and navigate to the directory you wish to clone the repository to
 * At the command line type the following
 ```